rpmuller/ePubs/WesternPhilosophy.md

 ethical to the metaphysical question.
 The metaphysical question itself, we shall find, is really a question of logic.

 The question at issue is much wider than the truth or falsehood of Hegel's philosophy; it is die question that divides the friends of analysis from its enemies.
 Let us take an illustration.
 Suppose I say "John is the father of James."
 Hegel, and all who believe in what Marshal Smuts calls "holism," will say: "Before you can understand this statement, you must know who John and James are.
 Now to know who John is, is to know all his characteristics, for apart from them he would not be distinguishable from any one else.
 But all his characteristics involve other people tr things.
 He is characterized by his relations to his parents, his wife, and his children, by whether he is a good or a bad citizen, and by the country to which he belongs.
 All these things you must know before you can be said to know wljom the word 'John* refers to..
-Step by step, in your endeavor to say what you mean by the word ' John,' you will be led to take account of the whole universe, and your original statement will turn out to be telling you some-/
+Step by step, in your endeavor to say what you mean by the word ' John,' you will be led to take account of the whole universe, and your original statement will turn out to be telling you something about the universe, not about two separate people, John and James."

-WESTERN PHILOSOPHICAL THOUGHT

-thing about the universe, not about two separate people, John and James."

 Now this is all very well, but it is open to an initial objection.
 If the above argument were sound, how could knowledge ever